gikeymarcia/quick-xinput/README.md

 terminal and your wrist grazes the touchpad and send you off into a different window or desktop?

-If so, `quick-xinput` is the Python module you need in your life.
+If so, `quick_xinput` is the Python module you need in your life.
 Bring up a quick selector in the terminal, `fzf`, or with a GUI, `rofi` and select an xinput device to toggle on/off.